Darkelf2024/Darkelf-Browser/Tor Installation Guide.md

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-### Step 2: Adding Homebrew to Your Path

-### Adding Homebrew to Your PATH on macOS, Linux, and Windows
+### Step 2: Adding Homebrew to Your PATH on macOS, Linux, and Windows

 This guide will help you add Homebrew to your PATH on macOS, Linux, and Windows.